Areas of Practice

 - Section 504 Law

-Ms. Crass is a frequently requested speaker on school law topics both statewide and nationally.
-She often contributes on school law topics in professional publications.
-Her popular in-service training programs for Texas school districts are well known and highly regarded.
-Rhonda presents in-service trainings relating to §504, special education and the ARD process, personnel documentation, how to conduct effective personnel evaluations, handling grievances from start to finish, school board governance, and administrator training.
+Rhonda is a frequently requested speaker on school law topics both statewide and nationally, and she contributes regularly to professional publications.
+Her in-service training programs for Texas school districts are widely recognized and highly regarded, covering topics such as Section 504, special education and the ARD process, personnel documentation, effective personnel evaluations, handling grievances from start to finish, school board governance, and administrator training.
+Whether she is presenting to a packed conference room or working one on one with an administrator on a difficult issue, Rhonda brings the same combination of substantive expertise, practical judgment, and genuine care for the educators and students she serves.

 B.S., East Texas State University – Texarkana, 1984